 - paint (optional)

-This recipe makes enough for approximately four to six ornaments, depending on the size.
+This craft recipe makes enough for approximately four to six ornaments, depending on the size.

 Here’s how you make it:

-- In your mixing bowl, gradually mix the flour, salt, and water.
-Take care to add gradually, because you can always add more water, but you can’t take away.
+2. In your mixing bowl, gradually mix the flour, salt, and water.
+Add slowly because you can always add more water but can’t take it away.
 (I added 1/4 cup water at a time.)

-- Next, lightly grease the cookie sheet with oil (or cooking spray).
-Then roll out your dough — start by making a ball of dough, place it on the cookie sheet, and roll out (smooth surface) to the desired thickness.
+3. Next, lightly grease the cookie sheet with oil (or cooking spray).
+Then roll out your dough — start by making a ball of dough, place it on the cookie sheet, and roll it out (smooth surface) to the desired thickness.

-- Use the straw to make a hole in the dough before allowing your child to make his or her handprint.
-You may need to coat his or her hand with flour first (or even sprinkle a little flour over the dough itself), it tends to get a little sticky.
-Keep in mind that your dough has to be thick enough to make the handprint.
+4. Use the straw to make a hole in the dough before allowing your child to make their handprint.
+You may need to coat their hand with flour first (or even sprinkle a little flour over the dough itself), as it tends to get a little sticky.
+Remember that your dough must be thick enough to make the handprint.
 If it’s too thin, it won’t work.